middyjs/middy/docs/middlewares.md

 By default parameters are assigned to `process.env` node.js object.
 They can be assigned to function handler's `context` object by setting `setToContext` flag.

+It assumes AWS Lambda environment which has `aws-sdk` version `2.176.0` included by default.
+If your project which uses this middleware doesn't use `aws-sdk` yet, you may need to install it as a `devDependency` in order to run tests.

 ### Options

 - `awsSdkOptions` (object) (optional): Options to pass to AWS.SSM class constructor.